150 Years

 Greggs was established.

-Adrienne E D’Arcy became the first female to qualify as a solicitor at Jacksons and was also made the firm’s first female partner.
+Adrienne E D’Arcy became the first female to train and qualify as a solicitor at Jacksons, and was also made the firm’s first female partner.

 1989